 Breast augmentation might help you:

-- Enhance your breast appearance if you feel your breasts are too small or you're concerned that one breast is smaller than the other
+- Enhance your appearance if you think your breasts are small or that one is smaller than the other and this impacts how you dress or the type of bra needed to help with the asymmetry

-- Reconstruct your breast after having breast surgery for cancer or other conditions
+- Correct uneven breasts after breast surgery for other conditions

-Discuss your goals with your surgeon so that you can develop a realistic expectation of what breast augmentation can do for you.
+Discuss your goals with your plastic surgeon so that you can be realistic about what breast augmentation can do for you.

 Breast augmentation poses various risks, including: